ramuit44/galactusWeatherWidgetFactory/README.md

 * Used basic bootstrap classes for styling.
 Other than styling with weather icons, I didn't need the feel to add any further styling like additonal fonts , colors , animations for the widget editor and widget itself.
 Please let me know otherwise, infact I can do rich UX page as well.

-* Wriiten unit testcase for each and every service methods, directives, filters of the weather widget directive.
+* Written unit testcase for each and every service methods, directives, filters of the weather widget directive.
 Test cases also written for the wrapper directive 'weather-widget-editor-output' and controller methods of the WeatherWidgetEditor.
 <b>The test code coverage is around 93 %</b>